Orest-Cokan/cokan-FeelsBook/README.md

 - View and edit the details past emotions
 - Delete a past emotion

+### Known Issues
+- Inputting NULL within comments may break the app at times

 ### Video and UML
 Both are located within the docs directory